Marysville, Ohio: Early culture

-In 1827 the Methodist Episcopal Church was organized.
-In 1856 the church dedicated a new building on East Center street.
+In 1827, the Methodist Episcopal Church was organized.
+In 1856, the church dedicated a new building on East Center street.
 The first Fourth of July celebrations were held in 1828.

-In 1840, Otway Curry, a poet of national fame and resident of Marysville, wrote the "Log Cabin Song."
+In 1840, Otway Curry, a poet of national fame and resident of Marysville, wrote the "Log Cabin Song".
 It would inspire the Log Cabin Campaign of William Henry Harrison, who would go on to win the Presidential election that year.

 The Presbyterian Church was organized in the house of Stephen McClain on September 9, 1829.
 In 1866, a movement was started to construct a new church building; a new building was finally dedicated in 1870, located at the corner of Center and West Streets.
 The Congregational Church organized in 1864, with a building constructed on the northeast corner of West and South Street.

 The Church of Our Lady of Lourdes, a Roman Catholic Church, was constructed in 1866 at Water Street near the railroad station.
 The German Lutheran Church organized in 1875, also operating their own school.

 Modern development

 Over the next century, Marysville's population would double from its 1890 census.
 A new high school was built in the West neighborhood behind the courthouse, which would then become a middle school later when a new high school would be built on the north side.
 The most recent high school went up in the 1990s.
 At that time, the old high school became the new middle school, and the old middle school became county offices.

 In 1948, Nestlé opened a research and development center in the West neighborhood.
 A new city hall would be constructed on the southeast side of Uptown, which housed the police department.
 Memorial Hospital of Union County located in the Medical district in 1952.
 Many other developments took place during this time, including the construction of the Union County Airport on the east side in 1967, as well as numerous manufacturing companies and small housing developments being constructed throughout the city.
 Timberview, an upscale residential section on the south side, would be constructed, and included a golf course.
 Greenwood Colony would also be built on the south side.

-In 1977, Honda announced plans to construct a motorcycle assembly plant in Marysville and eventually opened manufacturing plants on the far west side of the town in 1982.
-This caused the expansion of the U.S. Route 33.
+In 1977, Honda announced plans to construct a motorcycle assembly plant near Marysville and eventually opened manufacturing plants northwest of the town in 1982.
+This caused the expansion of U.S. Route 33.

-President George H. W. Bush would visit in 1992 as part of his "whistle stop train tour" re-election campaign.
+President George H. W. Bush visited in 1992 as part of his "whistle stop train tour" re-election campaign.